J-Bami/J-Bami/README.md

 - 👋 Hi, I’m @J-Bami
 - 👀 I’m interested in ...
-C++, Graphics
+C++, Graphics, template metaprogramming, Zig... eventually
 - 🌱 I’m currently learning ...
-How to make a Game engine
 - 💞️ I’m looking to collaborate on ... ??
 - 📫 How to reach me ...